 The big design move here returns the civic heart and life to Gray Corner.
 Wide slip lanes and the paved shoulder is replaced with civic space in front of the Historic Society and old fire station, and generously wide sidewalks on both sides of the street.

-The monument, moved to make way for cars, can be moved back to a prominent, celebrated location.
-Highway road geometry no longer extends into Gray Village.
+The intersection of Yarmouth and Portland Road with Main Street and Route 202 funcitons as a buffer between the highway road geometry and the Gray Village.
 With adjustments in intersection alignments, new buildings fill in to create a feeling of intimacy and shelter for people.
 Crossing distances are shorter, turning movements tighter and slower, and native plantings provide visual interest and shade to the street.